Marie Smallface Marule: Academia

 Marule taught community development and literacy at Nicola Valley Institute of Technology.
 She joined the faculty at the University of Lethbridge (U of L) in February 1976 as an associated professional officer in the Native Students' Association.
 Later in 1976, she worked as an academic assistant.
 In 1983, Marule became an assistant professor of Native American studies in the area of politics and economic development.
 She left U of L in June 1989 to join Red Crow Community College (RCC).
 On January 6, 1992, Marule became president of RCC.
 At RCC, she developed curriculum focused on the needs of indigenous students.
 She led the creation of the Kainai Studies Program and the Niitsitapi Teacher Education program, to communicate and promote Kainai traditions and knowledge through institutions under their own leadership.
 Marule aimed to increase the importance of education to her local indigenous community.
 In other initiatives, Marule connected First Nations knowledge and culture to academic programs in nursing, agriculture, and science.
 In June 2006, RCC graduated jointly with the U of L its first group of First Nations teachers trained in the Blackfoot Education curriculum.
 Marule retired as president of RCC in 2014.
 She was succeeded by Roy Weasel Fat.

 Death and legacy

 Marule died on December 31, 2014.
 A memorial service was held on January 10, 2015, at Senator Gladstone Hall on the Blood Tribe Reservation.

-She had helped to preserve indigenous cultures and language through education, promoting higher learning locally, nationally and internationally.
+Marule is recognized for her efforts to preserve indigenous cultures and language through education, promoting higher learning locally, nationally and internationally.
 Marule developed inclusive curricula so that education respected cultural heritage and indigenous identity.
 In 2019, RCC graduated the first class of its Indigenous Bachelor of Social Work program, which was the result of a task force Marule created to assess the community's need for professionals.